rubiety/flight_leverage/source/blog/2014-08-06-round-the-world-on-us-airways-90k-award.markdown

 ### MEX-FRA on Lufthansa 747-8i Business Class (Upper Deck)

-I'm a huge fan of Lufthansa's 747-8i - a stretched version of the 747 that currently only Lufthansa is flying (for passenger traffic).
+I'm a huge fan of Lufthansa's 747-8i - a stretched version of the 747 that currently only Lufthansa is flying.
 In booking this award, I was happy to find that MEX-FRA was on this new plane.
 I was able to secure an upper deck seat and had a pretty good flight.
 Service wasn't quite as good as I remember it being FRA-LAX on a previous trip, but the I got plenty of